autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

 Using this manner has the following benefits.

-- It can reduce invocations of subscription callback functions
+- It can reduce the number of calls to subscription callback functions
 - There is no need to take a topic message, which a main logic does not consume, from a subscription
 - There is no mandatory thread waking for the callback function, which leads to multi-threaded programming, data races and exclusive locking